-Author: Do Thi Huyen Trang, Investment Associate, Mekong Capital
+Author: Do Thi Huyen Trang, Investment Principal, Mekong Capital

 On a summer day in a small town, a kid was playing around her grandmother’s house when she got invited to come to her classmate-Tiara’s house.
 It was a tidy house with big bookshelves.
 It smelled good.
 It was so different from any other houses the kid had visited before.
 It was amazing.

 In that house, the kid met Mrs. Olivia, Tiara’s mother.
 The manner of her charismatic welcome excited the kid.
 Then, Mrs. Olivia asked if the kid wanted to join an English class she was teaching for Tiara.
 The kid, said yes, even though she barely knew what English was about.